 LEARN FROM JESUS’ EXAMPLE

-A typical Manhattan morning is noisy, crowded, and busy.
-And this day was no exception.
-Like the thousands of individuals I shared the sidewalk with, I had somewhere to be and was running late.
+A typical Manhattan morning is noisy, crowded, and busy – and this day was no exception.
+Like the thousands of individuals with whom I shared the sidewalk, I had somewhere to be and was running late.
 As I hurried down Fifth Avenue, I heard a noise that stood out from the rest.
-It is common to hear construction, honking, or even shouting, but this was different—someone was crying.
-Sobbing, actually.
-I looked toward the noise and saw a homeless woman sitting to the side, back perched against a building, weeping.
+It is common to hear construction, honking, or even shouting, but this was different—someone was crying—sobbing, actually.
+I looked toward the noise and saw a homeless woman sitting to the side, back pressed against a building, weeping.

 But I kept walking.